 Women Leaning was donated to CPL in 1972 by Edward H. Weiss, who worked as an artist and collector after retiring from his Chicago advertising agency.

 Next time you're here, take a look at Women Leaning and the other permanent artwork on display throughout Harold Washington Library Center.
-To learn more about the artwork, join our monthly guided art tour of Harold Washington Library Center.
+A checklist of works, organized by floor, is available in the lobby.